alexschimpf/fastapi-versionizer/README.md

   - You can generate each versioned Redoc page using `get_redoc` and `redoc_url`
     - This is useful if you need to want to customize your Redoc HTML using `fastapi.openapi.docs.get_redoc_html`
     - The usage of this is very similar to `get_docs`
+  - You can sort the routes within a version to occur by route-path-name using `sorted_routes` see the Sorted Example for more details.
   - You can pass additional `kwargs` that will be supplied to each versioned sub-application
     - Note: `app.title` and `app.description` are automatically supplied to each versioned sub-application
     - For all other FastAPI parameters, these must be passed via `kwargs`